Links on Android Authority may earn us a commission. Learn more.

 Is the hardware any good?

 The OnePlus Nord N200 is not a unique piece of hardware.
 It’s a rebadged variant of the Oppo A93 5G.
 That means the two phones share the same basic chassis and features, though not necessarily all the same specs.
-The A93 5G was first unveiled in January 2021, so this simple design has been around for nearly a year now.
+The A93 5G was first unveiled in January 2021, so this simple design has been around for a while now.

 It’s a rather boring phone to behold.
 The vanilla design means it could be any device from a distance, as there’s nothing truly distinct about it.
 It’s got an unknown type of glass on the front (likely Gorilla Glass 3 — we’ve asked OnePlus for confirmation), a mid-frame, and a rear panel fitted into the frame.
 The frame and rear panel are both colored blue.
 A reflective finish covers the frame while the semi-grainy, color-changing Blue Quantum hue covers the rear.
 I do like the blue shade OnePlus picked.
 I also appreciate that the rear panel doesn’t collect fingerprints.